CHA2DS2-VAScStart Assessment

 This calculator is developed from the literature and guidelines listed above and is updated periodically.

-Use the CHA2DS2‑VASc score to inform clinical decision‑making
+Use the CHA2DS2‑VASc score to support clinical decision‑making